yrs147/ChatGenie/README.md

 go run main.go

 ```
-7. Start chatting with ChatGPT by typing in a question or statement and pressing enter.
+7. Start chatting with Chatbot by typing in a question or statement and pressing enter.

 ### Using the chatbot